Ku Klux Klan: First Klan

 The first Klan was founded in Pulaski, Tennessee, on December 24, 1865, by six former officers of the Confederate Army: Frank McCord, Richard Reed, John Lester, John Kennedy, J. Calvin Jones, and James Crowe.
-It started as a fraternal social club inspired at least in part by the then largely defunct Sons of Malta.
-It borrowed parts of the initiation ceremony from that group, with the same purpose: "ludicrous initiations, the baffling of public curiosity, and the amusement for members were the only objects of the Klan", according to Albert Stevens in 1907.
+It began as a fraternal social club inspired in part by the then largely defunct Sons of Malta.
+According to The Cyclopædia of Fraternities (1907), the group borrowed elements of its initiation ceremonies from that organization, with the same stated purpose: "ludicrous initiations, the baffling of public curiosity, and amusement for members", in which "in each of these directions it was singularly successful".
 The manual of rituals was printed by Laps D. McCord of Pulaski.
-The origins of the hood are uncertain; it may have been appropriated from the Spanish capirote hood, or it may be traced to the "folk traditions of carnival, circus, minstrelsy, Mardi Gras - or mid-century 'Calico Indians'" of the upstate New York Anti-Rent War.
+The origins of the hood are uncertain; it may have been adapted from the Spanish capirote hood, or it may derive from "folk traditions of carnival, circus, minstrelsy, Mardi Gras – or mid-century 'Calico Indians'" associated with the Anti-Rent War in upstate New York.

-According to The Cyclopædia of Fraternities (1907), "Beginning in April, 1867, there was a gradual transformation. ...
+The Cyclopædia of Fraternities (1907) also stated: "Beginning in April, 1867, there was a gradual transformation. ...
 The members had conjured up a veritable Frankenstein.
 They had played with an engine of power and mystery, though organized on entirely innocent lines, and found themselves overcome by a belief that something must lie behind it all—that there was, after all, a serious purpose, a work for the Klan to do."

 The KKK had no organizational structure above the chapter level.
-However, there were similar groups across the South that adopted similar goals.
-Klan chapters promoted white supremacy and spread throughout the South as an insurgent movement in resistance to Reconstruction.
-Confederate veteran John W. Morton founded a KKK chapter in Nashville, Tennessee.
-As a secret vigilante group, the Klan targeted freedmen and their allies; it sought to restore white supremacy by threats and violence, including murder.
-"They targeted white Northern leaders, Southern sympathizers and politically active Blacks."
-In 1870 and 1871, the federal government passed the Enforcement Acts, which were intended to prosecute and suppress Klan crimes.
+However, similar groups across the South adopted comparable goals.
+Klan chapters promoted white supremacy and spread throughout the region as an insurgent movement resisting Reconstruction.
+Confederate veteran John W. Morton founded a Klan chapter in Nashville, Tennessee.
+As a secret vigilante organization, the Klan targeted freedmen and their allies, seeking to restore white supremacy through threats and violence, including murder.
+According to J. Michael Martinez, the Klan "targeted white Northern leaders, Southern sympathizers and politically active blacks."
+In 1870 and 1871, the federal government passed the Enforcement Acts, which were designed to prosecute and suppress Klan crimes.